Mapping the Gravitational-wave Sky with LISA: A Bayesian Spherical Harmonic Approach: Stochastic gravitational-wave confusion noise

 \section{Stochastic gravitational-wave confusion noise}

-Astrophysical SGCNs result from an incoherent superposition of GWs from many disparate sources which are not individually resolvable~\citep{Regimbau:2011rp}~\footnote{which implies that the strength of the background depends on the sensitivity of the detector.}.
+Astrophysical SGCNs result from an incoherent superposition of GWs from many disparate sources which are not individually resolvable~\citep{Regimbau:2011rp}~\footnote{This implies that the strength of the background depends on the sensitivity of the detector. \redtext{While more sensitive detectors are also better at detecting SGCNs, they can also resolve more sources potentially reducing the confusion noise from astrophysical sources. }}.
 Appealing to the central limit theorem, one can characterize the SGCN as colored Gaussian noise in the detectors~\citep{Allen:1997ad}.
 This is usually a good assumption for sources in the LISA band that overlap with one other.
 The metric perturbation at $(t, \textbf{x})$ corresponding to an SGCN can be written in the Fourier basis as,